 Author | Nóra Krokovay (KOPINT-Tárki) and Eurofound |

-The Russian-Ukrainian war and the resulting economic sanctions and countermeasures have led to an explosion of energy prices.
-This jeopardises the viability and competitiveness of energy-intensive manufacturing enterprises and also the jobs at those enterprises.
-As a response, the government offers a non-refundable subsidy for the affected small and medium enterprises (SMEs) to ensure their continuing operation and to help them retain the existing workforce.
-As laid out in government resolution 1477/2022, the subsidy is primarily given to cover a part of the energy cost increase.
-Furthermore, the enterprises can apply for additional subsidy to support energy-efficiency enhancing investments.
+In response, the government is offering non-repayable subsidies for the affected SMEs to ensure they continue operating and can retain their existing workforce.
+As laid out in government resolution 1477/2022, the subsidy is primarily provided to cover part of increased energy costs.
+Furthermore, the enterprises can apply for an additional subsidy to support energy-efficiency enhancing investments.

-The first leg of the programme covers an expected energy cost increase for October, November and December 2022.
-The second leg is a capital subsidy to co-finance a credit-supported energy efficiency investment.
-Only beneficiaries of the first leg can apply for the second one.
+The first part of the programme covers an expected energy cost increase for October, November and December 2022.
+The second part of the programme is a capital subsidy to co-finance a credit-supported energy efficiency investment.
+Only beneficiaries of the first part can apply for the second one.

 The following updates to this measure have been made after it came into effect.